Norwegian Home Guard: The Rapid Reaction Forces

-From 2005, the Home Guard has recruited for a high readiness force with better trained and equipped personnel.
+From 2005, the Home Guard has recruited personnel for a high-readiness force with better-trained and better-equipped personnel.
 It is called the "Rapid Reaction Force" (Innsatsstyrke).
-This is the spearhead of the combat force that consists of specially selected, educated and equipped personnel.
+This is the spearhead of the combat force and consists of specially selected, trained and equipped personnel.
 The force can be mobilized rapidly and is a national resource.
-Effort strengths contribute to national security.
+The Rapid Reaction Forces contribute to national security.

-Soldiers often come from operational armed forces in the Armed Forces and commit themselves to a minimum of 3 years service each and can be ordered on a sharp mission in Norway.
-They must update and further develop their military competence continuously.
-They can attend a number of courses, task force missions and other defense activities.
+Soldiers often come from operational units within the Armed Forces and commit themselves to a minimum of 3 years of service.
+They can be ordered to undertake operational missions in Norway.
+They must continuously maintain and further develop their military competence.
+They can attend a number of courses, task force missions and other defence activities.

-There is one Rapid Reaction Force per district, in total 3,000 men and women.
-The Rapid Reaction Force is the speartip of the Norwegian Home Guard, and contains flexible and mobile units.
-It has top priority when concerning weapons, material and training resources.
-The force is ready to respond within hours to acts of terrorism, bomb threats, and or other emergencies.
-In peacetime, the RRFs can support the police and civilian community with a variety of tasks, including providing security for the public and enforcing police regulations.
+There is one Rapid Reaction Force per district, with a total of 3,000 men and women.
+The Rapid Reaction Force is the spearhead of the Norwegian Home Guard and consists of flexible and mobile units.
+It has the highest priority for weapons, equipment and training resources.
+The force is ready to respond within hours to acts of terrorism, bomb threats and other emergencies.
+In peacetime, the RRFs can support the police and civilian authorities with a variety of tasks, including providing security for the public and supporting the enforcement of police regulations.